Florida Crop/Pest Management Profile: Cabbage

 Awl Nematodes (Dolichodorus spp.)

 Some resistance to sting nematodes has been found in several cabbage varieties tested in Florida.
-However, using nematode resistance alone has not been found to be economically feasible (White and Rhoades 1992).
+However, using nematode resistance alone is not economically feasible (White and Rhoades 1992).

 Weeds can reduce cabbage yields by competing for nutrients, water, and light.
 Managing weeds early in the season is particularly important to maintain crop vigor and yield.
 Since cabbage is largely a winter crop, many weed species are winter annuals.
 Wild radish is a major weed in Florida cabbage fields.
 Cutleaf evening primrose and Carolina geranium may also be present.
 In the early spring or late fall, there may be problems with summer annuals like amaranth, lambsquarters, and Pennsylvania smartweed, among others (Dittmar and Stall 2010).